drdeford/Ranking_Trees/README.md

 ## **Ranking\_Trees--Distinguishing\_Polynomials\_1.0.ipynb**

-Contains the code for computing the total orderings obtained from the distinguishing polynomial using two different approaches (degree-based and evaluation-based) and for exploring the connections between these total orderings and other graph statistics discussed in the paper.
+This notebook contains the code for computing the total orderings obtained from the distinguishing polynomial using two different approaches (degree-based and evaluation-based) and for exploring the connections between these total orderings and other graph statistics discussed in the paper.

 ## **Ranking\_Trees--Small\_Examples\_1.0.ipynb**

-Contains the explanatory data visualizations for small trees.
+This notebook contains the explanatory data visualizations for small trees.

 ## **tree\_functions_1.py**